 Writing thousands of words may seem like a lot.
 It could end up being the equivalent of a short story, or even half of an entire book.
 This is not a small amount of work, which is why many people decide to hire someone else to develop their plan.

 If you choose to do your business plan yourself, it does not have to be overwhelming.
 With a well laid out template that is pre-filled and pre-formatted and includes guidance on what to write in each section, the entire process can actually be pretty easy.

 If you are looking for a business plan template, you can check out my template kit which includes everything you need to get started.

 In other posts, we’ve covered how to write a business plan, how to write your business plan financials, and some of the more technical aspects of what goes into your business plan, so now we’re going to look at the high-level overview.

 The primary question to ask is: How well does your business plan present itself?

-First, let’s take a look at the problems associated with going over or under my recommended word count and how long a business plan should be.
+First, let’s take a look at the problems associated with going over or under my recommended word count and unraveling the subject of how long should a business plan be.